 The Community Health Center Expansion Program will provide grant support to federally qualified health centers (FQHCs) in New York City looking to expand.

 The Community Health Center Expansion Program is part of the City’s Caring Neighborhoods initiative, which aims to increase primary care access for thousands of residents in underserved neighborhoods across New York City.
 NYCEDC's program will specifically assist federally qualified health centers (FQHCs) and FQHC look-alikes by offering collaborative planning and financing for the establishment of new health center sites committed to delivering culturally competent primary and preventive care services to anyone, regardless of their ability to pay or their immigration status.

 Medical Care for All New Yorkers

-In 2014, 1.48 million New Yorkers did not have a regular health care provider or reported not receiving needed medical care in the past year, and approximately 30% of New York City zip codes were considered Medically Underserved Areas (MUAs).
+In 2014, 1.48 million New Yorkers did not have a regular health care provider or reported not receiving needed medical care in the past year, and approximately 30 percent of New York City zip codes were considered Medically Underserved Areas (MUAs).
 New Yorkers living in these areas lack adequate access to preventative care, and as a result, are highly dependent on hospital emergency rooms.
-Preventable inpatient emergency room admission rates in these areas are almost twice as high as the City average.
+Preventable inpatient emergency room admission rates in these areas are almost twice as high as the city average.

 Program Components and Process (Application Closed)